The SN 2023ixf Progenitor in M101: I. Infrared Variability: Introduction

 Supernova (SN) 2023ixf, which exploded in the nearby galaxy Messier 101 (M101; NGC 5457), was discovered by \citet{Itagaki} on 2023 May 19 (UT).
 It led to a flurry of observations given its proximity.
 Based on the first spectrum obtained on the night of discovery, SN~2023ixf was classified as a Type~II~SN by \citet{Perley_2023ixf}.
 During the early days of its evolution, it showed a strong blue continuum and notable flash-ionization features of the hydrogen Balmer-series, He~{\sc ii}, N~{\sc iv}, and C~{\sc iv}, which disappeared after a few days.
 These features may indicate the presence of He/N-rich circumstellar material (CSM) in the close vicinity of the explosion site \citep{Yamanaka_2023ixf,Jacobson-Galan_2023ixf,Smith_2023ixf}.
 The latter study also noted a lack of narrow blue-shifted absorption in the early spectra, which they argued to be a sign of strong asphericity of the CSM.

 A further sign of ongoing CSM interaction in SN~2023ixf is the early detection of the object in hard X-rays (up to 20 keV) with NuSTAR \citep[at +4 and +11 days,][]{Grefenstette_2023ixf}, with the Mikhail Pavlinsky ART-XC telescope onboard the SRG observatory \citep[at +6 and +9 days,][]{Mereminskiy_2023ixf_ATel}, and with {\it Chandra} \citep[at +13 days,][]{Chandra_2023ixf_ATel}.
 At the same time, no evidence has been found for statistically significant emission in either the sub-millimeter \citep{Berger_2023ixf} or radio \citep[at 10~GHz,][]{Matthews_2023ixf_TNS} wavelengths within a few days after explosion.
-However, as \citet{Grefenstette_2023ixf} noted, radio emission may be suppressed by the high optical depth of the CSM at these early times and, if the assumed density profile were to remain the same at larger radii, then the SN may become radio/mm-bright in the next few weeks/months.
+However, as \citet{Grefenstette_2023ixf} noted, radio emission may be suppressed by the high optical depth of the CSM at these early times and, if the assumed density profile were to remain the same at larger radii, then the SN may be expected to become radio/mm-bright a few weeks/months after explosion.
+Indeed, its radio emission was detected on a second epoch of observation with the VLA around +29~days by \cite{Matthews-2023}.
 This is consistent with the radio behavior of other SNe~II \citep[e.g.,][]{Weiler2010}.

 Being one of the closest core-collapse SNe in several decades and located in a well-studied galaxy, significant efforts have been made to identify and analyze the progenitor of SN~2023ixf.
 First we identified a clear point source in archival images of the {\it Spitzer Space Telescope} (hereafter {\sl Spitzer}) at the absolute coordinates reported for the SN \citep[$\alpha_{\rm J2000}$=14:03:38.56, $\delta_{\rm J2000}$=54:18:42.02;][]{ZTF_2023ixf} and carried out a preliminary analysis of the pre-explosion infrared (IR) variability (\citealt{Szalai2023}; see details below).
 Archival {\it HST} images covering various wavelengths have also been quickly analyzed by us \citep{Soraisam-2023} and by \citet{Pledger-2023}.
 Both teams identified a clear source on the F814W image, but a counterpart was not detected in the bluer bands.
 This finding, together with the presence of a bright mid-IR source in pre-explosion {\sl Spitzer} images, already indicated that the identified progenitor candidate must be a luminous, dusty object (probably a red supergiant, RSG).